Customer service metrics are key performance indicators (KPIs) that businesses use to track, measure, and optimize their level of customer support.

 Then, the answer scale ranges from 1 (strongly disagree) to 7 (strongly agree).
 Total CES is the average of all the answers.

-For any high-growth service business, customer churn is a vital metric.
-Churn is the percentage of your customers that leave during a specified time frame.
+For any high-growth service business, customer churn is a key customer service metric.
+Churn is the percentage of customers that leave during a specified time frame.

 There is no unified time for churn, but many companies calculate it by weeks, months, or quarters.
 Churn rates over different periods can give you insights into how different variables affect customer retention.
 For example, if you introduced a new CRM in June, churn for the calendar year might look different in the year’s first half compared to the second half.